Convair Kingfish

-The Convair Kingfish reconnaissance aircraft design was the ultimate result of a series of proposals designed at Convair as a replacement for the Lockheed U-2.
-Kingfish competed with the Lockheed A-12 for the Project Oxcart mission, and lost to that design in 1959.
+The Convair Kingfish reconnaissance aircraft design was Convair's entry in the competition to replace the Lockheed U-2 for the CIA's Project Oxcart mission.
+The Kingfish lost to the Lockheed A-12 in 1959.

 Background

 Problems with the U-2

 Before the U-2 became operational in June 1956, CIA officials had estimated that improvements in Soviet air defences meant it would only be able to fly safely over the Soviet Union for between 18 months and two years.
 After overflights began and the Soviets demonstrated the ability to track and attempt to intercept the U-2, this estimate was adjusted downward.
 In August 1956, Richard Bissell reduced it to six months.

-To extend the useful life of the U-2, the CIA implemented Project Rainbow, which added various countermeasures to confuse Soviet radars and make interception more difficult.
+To extend the life of the U-2, the CIA implemented Project Rainbow, which added various countermeasures to confuse Soviet radars and make interception more difficult.
 There were two anti-radar methods.
 First, a diffusing coating for the fuselage; second, a series of wires strung along the fuselage and the wing edges intended to cancel radar reflections from the airframe by transmitting a similar return but out-of-phase.
 Several Rainbow-equipped flights were made, but the Soviets were able to track the aircraft.
 The weight of the equipment lowered the aircraft's maximum cruise altitude, making it more vulnerable to interception.
 Rainbow was cancelled in 1958.

 Replacing the U-2

 As early as 1956 Bissell had already started looking for an entirely new aircraft to replace the U-2, with an emphasis on reducing the radar cross-section (RCS) as much as possible.
 High-altitude flight would still be useful to avoid interception by aircraft, but did little to help against missiles.
 By reducing the RCS, the radars guiding the missiles would have less time to track the aircraft, complicating the attack.

-In August 1957 these studies turned to examining supersonic designs, as it was realized that supersonic aircraft were very difficult to track on radars of that era.
+In August 1957 these studies turned to examining supersonic designs.
+It was realized that supersonic aircraft were very difficult to track on radars of that era.
 This was due to an effect known as the blip-to-scan ratio, which refers to the "blip" generated by an aircraft on the radar display.
 In order to filter out random noise from the display, radar operators would turn down the amplification of the radar signal so that fleeting returns would not be bright enough to see.
 Returns from real targets, like an aircraft, would become visible as multiple radar pulses all drawn onto the same location on the screen, and produced a single, brighter spot.
 If the aircraft was moving at very high speeds, the returns would be spread out on the display.
 Like random noise, these returns would become invisible.